 Relation to ACID Transactions

 It is important not to confuse the BPMN transaction subprocess with technical (ACID) transactions.
 The BPMN transaction subprocess is not a way to scope technical transactions.
-In order to understand transaction management in Camunda BPM, read the Transactions in Processes section of the User Guide.
+To understand transaction management in Camunda Platform, read the Transactions in Processes section of the User Guide.

 A BPMN transaction differs from a technical transaction in the following ways: